Speter011/Programming-fundementals/Symbol-table-command-line-app/code/README.md

 ## Symbol table cmd application
 This application analyses c source code and outputs:
-- number of variables, listing their primitive types
+- number of `variables`, listing their primitive types
-- functions and their primitive types
+- `functions` and their primitive types
 - the number of `if` statements
 - the number of `for` and `while` loops
 - it also creates the `identifiers.txt`, which contains a symbol table.
 Its columns include: